jaimemartinagui/Computer-Basics/README.md

 <p><strong>General addition</strong></p>

 With this simple adder, we can create a general adder for any two numbers (function `general_adder` in `binary_adders.py`).

+<a name="section_4"></a>

+### 4. Binary subtraction

+The first step we have to take in order to create the subtraction is to addres the binary negative numbers.

+<p><strong>Binary negative numbers</strong></p>

+We are going to use the **Two's complement** approach to represent negative numbers in binary.
+This can be done just by following some steps:

+1. Take the binary representation of the positive value (this is, to construct -8, take 8 in binary -> 1000).
+2. Add one extra 0 bit at the beginning (1000 -> 01000)
+3. Invert every bit (01000 -> 10111).
+4. Add 1 to that number (10111 + 00001 = 11000).